ovito.pipeline

 DataCollection

-that was loaded by theFileSource
+loaded by theFileSource

-, you should insert a user-defined modifier function into the pipeline.
+, you have to insert a user-defined modifier function into the pipeline.
 A typical use case is assigning the radii and names to particle types loaded from a simulation file that doesn’t contain named atom types:pipeline = import_file('input/simulation.dump') # User-defined modifier function that assigns names and radii to numeric atom types: def setup_atom_types(frame, data): types = data.particles_.particle_types_ types.type_by_id_(1).name = "Cu" types.type_by_id_(1).radius = 1.35 types.type_by_id_(2).name = "Zr" types.type_by_id_(2).radius = 1.55 pipeline.modifiers.append(setup_atom_types)

 This field provides access to the internal